Data for the provider AND the well-being of staff and service users

 However, it’s also important to bear in mind that introducing a metric for some aspects of work potentially makes staff neglect other core tasks that don’t have a direct impact on what they are being measured on.

-Consequently, it is important not to lose focus of who it is all about: The residents.
-Some things cannot and should not be measured and put into metrics.
-How do you quantify the value of a personal conversation or the time spent holding hands and spending time with a resident?
-The metrics have to support such activities and not hinder them.
+Our recommendation: Don’t lose focus on the residents.
+Some things shouldn’t be measured or put into charts and metrics.
+The value of a personal conversation and the time spent holding hands cannot be boiled down to a simple number.
+Your metrics need to support such activities and not hinder them.

-2. How can we balance realistic metrics with meaningful care?
+2. How to balance realistic recordings with meaningful care?

-If the employees are too focused on metrics, it might result in a decrease in the level of care, because it is easy to feel that management is monitoring their every move due to the larger pool of data and stricter requirements for documentation.
-Conversely, metrics that empower a high quality of care for each resident and support the core tasks have an increased chance of succeeding and creating a sense of ownership among the employees.
+If the staff are too focused on some metric, it may result in a decrease in the level of care, because it is easy to feel that management is monitoring their every move due to the larger pool of data and stricter requirements for documentation.
+Conversely, metrics that empower a high quality of care for each resident and support the core tasks have an increased chance of succeeding and creating a sense of ownership among people working in the service.

 Our recommendation: We measure what we value.
 So, make sure to align the metrics with the reality you face every day in the care home.
 That creates the highest chance of having meaningful data.